-- Organization is standardizing on Windows 7 with the most current version of IE.
+- Organization is standardizing on Windows 7 with the most current version of Internet Explorer.

-- Remediation with Ion is required for legacy or modern web applications that don’t run properly in the newest version of IE.
+- Remediation with Ion is required for legacy or modern web applications that don’t run properly in the newest version of Internet Explorer.

 - No second browser is required (or allowed for end users to install), therefore Catalyst is not needed.